Cleaning An Ear Piercing: Simply & Effectively

-Cleaning your ear piercing regularly is absolutely vital.
+Cleaning your new ear piercing regularly is absolutely vital.
 Your piercing must be allowed to heal properly, which can take anywhere from weeks to months depending on the area where you get it done.
-The only way that your piercing will heal properly is if you keep it clean at all times.
+The only way your piercing will heal properly is if you keep it clean at all times throughout the aftercare phase.

-Failing to keep your piercing clean can mean infections, which can ultimately make it take even longer for your piercing to heal or require you to take out your jewelry.
+Failing to keep your piercing clean can mean infections, which will ultimately make it take even longer for your piercing to heal.
 Complications from infected piercings are no fun at all, so trust us when we tell you that you have to make every effort to maintain your cleaning regimen.

 How To Clean Your Ear Piercing

-First things first…do not attempt to clean your piercing right away when you get home.
+First things first – do not attempt to clean your piercing right away when you get home.
 In fact, don’t touch your piercing or the area around it for the first 24 hours after you’ve had your piercing done.
-The area will still likely be painful, and you need to let the piercing settle down slightly.
+The area will still likely be painful, and you need to let the piercing settle down a bit.

 Most of the time, your ear piercer will recommend sea salt soaks to keep your piercings clean.
-This can be very easy, as you can simply dip your lobe piercing in a cup of warm salt water or the solution provided by your ear piercer.
+This can be very easy, as you can simply dip your lobe piercing in a cup of warm salt water (dissolve ¼ teaspoon of fine sea salt into 1 cup of warm water) or the solution provided by your ear piercer.

 Of course, if you have a cartilage piercing, it will be a little more difficult to do.
 Some ear piercers will recommend that you use a Q-tip or other cotton swab to probe the area around your piercing gently after dipping it into your approved cleaning solution.

 Make note that you should never use harsh soaps or anti-bacterial products to clean your ear piercings.
-You should also avoid using healing ointments, which can actually impair air flow in the area and make it take much longer for your ear piercing to heal all the way.
+You should also avoid using healing ointments, which can actually impair airflow to the area and increase healing times.

 While cleaning, you’re likely to occasionally notice crusty, clear, yellowish fluids come out of your piercing.
 This is completely normal.
-Don’t use your fingers to remove these “crusties.”
+Don’t use your fingers to remove the crust.
 Instead, try to get them out using a cotton swab in a gentle sweeping motion.

 In addition to your cleaning regimen, you have to make sure that your daily habits aren’t putting your piercing’s healing at risk.
 Keep your hands clean if you must touch anywhere around the area of your piercing.
 Do what you must to prevent dirt and oils from getting near the area, too.